Bombay Sandwich Recipe

 - Lemon juice as desired

-- Cover with another slice.
+- Cover the sandwich with another buttered and chutney smeared bread slice.

 Alternative quantities provided in the recipe card are for 1x only, original recipe.

-For best results follow my detailed step-by-step photo instructions and tips.
+For best results follow my detailed step-by-step photo instructions and tips above the recipe card.

 Bombay Sandwich Recipe First published in July 2016.
 Updated and Republished in June 2022.

 I’m Swasthi Shreekanth, the recipe developer, food photographer & food writer behind Swasthi’s Recipes.
 My aim is to help you cook great Indian food with my time-tested recipes.
 After 2 decades of experience in practical Indian cooking I started this blog to help people cook better & more often at home.
 Whether you are a novice or an experienced cook I am sure Swasthi’s Recipes will assist you to enhance your cooking skills.